 Orangeville, ON (James Doan) Personally, I enjoy researching a new project almost as much as building it.
 Not only do I get information about the real thing which directs the building process, but it’s interesting to learn about the technical or historical aspects.
 I also enjoy swapping parts from one kit to another, holding up bits of one kit against another model to see what’s possible and trying to envisage whether the wheels from one kit will fit the tires from another, or whatever.
 And I still get a buzz from lifting the lid off a brand new kit for the first time, looking at the sprues and trying to imagine what the finished model will look like.

-Each and every one of us modelers has a talent for some aspect of modeling, even if we aren’t all completely comfortable with every element.
+Every one of us modellers has a talent for some aspect of modelling, even if we aren’t all completely comfortable with every element.
 But we can all learn from those who have skills which we don’t possess.
 The best way to learn is to watch someone who is an expert.
-We can’t all do that, but it is possible to follow the expertise of skilled modelers through the pages of the numerous modeling magazines currently available.
-Back issues can often be found at your local library.
+We can’t all do that, but it is possible to follow the expertise of skilled modelers through the pages of the many modelling magazines currently available.
+You can often find back issues at your local library.

 You might build for your own satisfaction.
-In this case, you can build models of subjects that appeal to you.
-You can use techniques that you are most familiar with and build to a level of detail and quality that satisfies you.
+Here, you can build models of subjects that appeal to you.
+You can use techniques you are most familiar with and build to a level of detail and quality that satisfies you.

-Then again, if you build in order to display your work, whether for family, friends or other club members, you are going to work to a different set of standards.
-While your family might share your interests and be pleased with similar subjects, your friends might have a better appreciation of models of topics with which they are more familiar.
-Club members might be more interested in seeing a model which displays a novel modeling technique or a variation on one of their own subjects.
+Then again, if you build in order to display your work, whether for family, friends or other club members, you are going to work to a distinct set of standards.
+While your family might share your interests and enjoy similar subjects, your friends might have a better appreciation of models of topics with which they are more familiar.
+Club members might be more interested in seeing a model which displays a novel modelling technique or a variation on one of their own subjects.

-If entering competitions is the reason you build, you will probably be working with yet another range of subjects and looking to utilize aftermarket parts and additional specialized techniques to make a unique and prize-winning model.
+If entering competitions is the reason you build, you will probably work with yet another range of subjects and looking to use aftermarket parts and additional specialized techniques to make a unique and prize-winning model.